China accuses detained Canadians of stealing state secrets

 After Meng's arrest, a Chinese court also sentenced a Canadian to death in a sudden retrial, overturning a 15-year prison term handed down earlier.
 Kovrig and Spavor haven't had access to a lawyer or to their families since being arrested.

-Canada said last Friday that it will allow the U.S. extradition request for Meng to proceed.
+Canada said Friday that it will allow court hearings for the U.S. extradition request for Meng to proceed.

+David Mulroney, a former Canadian ambassador to China, said the new allegations against Kovrig and Spavor are a response to that action.

+"Every step in the process will be matched by a step by China.
+The desire is to raise the raise the pressure to extent that we simply give in," Mulroney said.

 The U.S. has been lobbying its allies to shun Huawei's products on national security grounds, saying Chinese law requires the company to provide the government with intelligence on its foreign clients whenever requested.